Distance: 13 miles

 Listening to the birds chirping is always a delight on walks.
 This little robin posed for us.

-Walking a country lane, we were nearing Kirkby (pronounced Kirby) Stephen, almost a halfway mark for the Coast to Coast walker.
+Walking a country lane, we were nearing the bustling community of Kirkby (pronounced Kirby) Stephen, almost a halfway mark for the Coast to Coast walker.

 Kirkby Stephen has been a market town since 1352.
-It is the central location for the Coast to Coast Path with shuttles and luggage transfer outfits available for hire.
+As the village closest to the middle of the Coast to Coast Path, it contains many support outlets for hikers and walkers, including shuttles and luggage transfer outfits available for hire.
 My mom was riding along with one of the transfer companies, Packhorse.
 We stocked up on trail snacks and checked in at our lovely B&B, Fletcher House.
 Our kind host, Gillian, invited us to sit in the lounge as she served us tea and cake.

 Oddly, an 8th-century stone carving of the Norse god, Loki, is located in the church.
 It is the only one in Britain and for years was lying out in the elements with old gravestones until discovered.
 It is probable that it has been here since before the Norman invasion in 1066.

-We had dinner just off the market square at the King’s Arms where we again saw and chatted with friends we had made along the way.
+We had dinner just off the market square at the King’s Arms where we again encountered and chatted with friends we had made along the way.